johnwcowan/r7rs-work/ExceptionHandlingCowan.md

-''' I've replaced this with [[:R6RSExceptionHandlingCowan|R6RSExceptionHandlingCowan]].'''''
+** I've replaced this with [R6RSExceptionHandlingCowan](R6RSExceptionHandlingCowan.md).***

-= Design =
+# Design

-When a situation calling for exceptional handling is detected either by the implementation or by a user program, a representation of that situation called a ''condition'' is constructed, and the exception is announced by an action called ''signaling the condition''.
-This action allows a dynamically established ''condition handler'' an opportunity to resolve the problem.
+When a situation calling for exceptional handling is detected either by the implementation or by a user program, a representation of that situation called a *condition* is constructed, and the exception is announced by an action called *signaling the condition*.
+This action allows a dynamically established *condition handler* an opportunity to resolve the problem.
 At any given time, only one handler is active.
 Note that in this proposal, any object may be a condition; the term is not reserved for a particular type of Scheme object.